maxensas/pages/docs/index.md

 ```
 This tool is designed to comply rules set by the official trade website
 in order to avoid abuses with limited data recovery and requests over time.

-Xiletrade isn't affiliated with or endorsed by Grinding Gear Games in any way.
 ```

-More informations about third party apps : [Game Developer Policy](https://www.pathofexile.com/developer/docs/index#policy)